|

 painful hearing described for people with hearing loss, as tested in the

-moderate to profound range – usually from 50 to 90 dB losses or greater,
+moderate to profound range – usually from 50 to 90 dB losses or greater.
+In

-with cochlear involvement, or inner-ear / nerve hearing loss involved.
+this type of painful hearing there is cochlear involvement, or inner-ear and nerve hearing loss involved.

 These people need sounds made louder before they can begin to hear them, but